-The civil judge (junior division) may be promoted as senior civil judges based on the principle of merit cum seniority and based on the principle of merit.
+The civil judge (junior division) may be promoted as senior civil judges based on the principle of seniority cum merit.
 The senior civil judges are promoted as district judges.

 Apart from this, the district judges are also directly recruited through a competitive examination.
 The breakup of vacancy in the post of district judge is as follows: